Pak-Innovate/Qanoon-Sathi-HEC-Gen-AI-Hackathon/README.md

 ## 🤝 Contributing — This Project Is Alive and Growing

 Contributions are welcome across all layers of the project.
-Whether you are a lawyer who can validate dataset coverage, a developer strengthening the API, a designer improving accessibility, or a researcher expanding legal document coverage, there is meaningful work to do.
+Whether you are a lawyer who can validate dataset coverage, a developer strengthening the API, a designer improving accessibility, or a researcher expanding legal document coverage — there is meaningful work to do.

 **Priority contribution areas:**